 A reimagined platform

-We helped to reimagine the NYC Votes website to ensure that every New Yorker will be able to find answers to all of their questions about the upcoming election.
+We helped reimagine the NYC Votes website to ensure that every New Yorker can find answers to all of their questions about the upcoming elections.
 The site also allows voters to learn about the offices that are up for election, voter registration deadlines, the candidates they can vote for, and opportunities to volunteer and get involved in the electoral process.
 The design is strategically cohesive, concise, and straightforward in an effort to streamline this vital information.

 2021 is the first year New York City is using ranked choice voting in primary elections for city offices, so having a library of content that focused specifically on teaching New Yorkers about this new way of voting was crucial.

 To really make sure the message sticks, we let potential voters have a go at it!
 An interactive practice ballot provides voters an opportunity to see firsthand what a correct, and incorrect, ranked choice ballot looks like.

 Once site visitors have practiced filling out their ballot, they can click through a demo of how the votes will be counted once voting is closed on Election Day.

 A key element to this project was ensuring that the website would be accessible for all who visited – and clearly outline the different types of support New York City provides for voters who need help filling out their ballot due to disability or limited English proficiency.

 This project was a true collaborative effort — from start to finish.
 We’re proud to have joined forces with the brilliant folks over at the Center for Civic Design, Big Duck, Pentagram, and Phases to bring the mission and brand to life.

 In particular, we worked closely with Phases, who are expert Umbraco engineers, the CMS used to build the site.
 Blue State led the user experience and visual design process and detailed the product requirements, and Phases led the development process, including front-end development, implementation with the Umbraco CMS, and coordination with the Campaign Finance Board’s Systems Team on the Azure-based deployment.